5 Reasons You Can't Sleep That No One Is Talking About

 “Why can't I sleep” is one of the top search phrases in Google.
 So many people struggle to sleep well, and I know from personal experience how frustrating it is to not know why.

 As a functional diagnostic nutrition practitioner, I believe that most insomnia for most people is caused by something physically going on in the body.
-There’s always a mental component, too, whether it's stress or anxiety or negative thoughts about sleep, but there is usually a physiological reason as well.
+Different systems in your body are out of whack, and they’re keeping you from sleeping normally.
+There’s always a mental component, too, whether it's stress or anxiety or negative thoughts about sleep.
+But there is almost always a physiological reason as well, especially if you’ve tried everything such as supplements, meds and CBTI and you still can’t sleep.

 The first common cause of insomnia is hormone imbalance.
 This can be sex hormones like low estrogen and progesterone or high testosterone, all of which can cause sleep issues.
 Finding out your hormone levels is key to overcoming your sleep problems.